Man arrested by PSNI investigating murder of Montserrat Martorell Elias in Londonderry

-Man arrested by PSNI investigating murder of Spanish national Montserrat Martorell Elias in Londonderry
+Man arrested by PSNI investigating murder of Spanish national Montserrat Martorell in Londonderry

 and on Freeview 262 or Freely 565

-Montserrat Martorell Elias, 65, was found dead in the Harvey Street area of the city centre in the early hours of Saturday.
+Montserrat Martorell, 65, was found dead in the Harvey Street area of the city centre in the early hours of Saturday.

 The PSNI said a short time ago that “a 28-year-old man has been arrested on suspicion of murder and has been taken to Musgrave Serious Crime Suite [in Belfast] for questioning, where he remains at this time”.